Pay Range 26 Breakdown

 WORK ENVIRONMENT: The work is typically performed in an office and at crime scenes.
 The work may be performed outdoors and occasionally in cold or inclement weather.
 The work requires the use of protective devices.

-SUPERVISORY AND MANAGEMENT RESPONSIBILITY: The position has direct supervision over Captain – Operations (1), and Captain – Patrol (1).
+SUPERVISORY AND MANAGEMENT RESPONSIBILITY: The position has direct supervision over the Police Major – (1) Support Service, and (1) Field Operations.

 Knowledge and level of competency commonly associated with the completion of a master's degree in a course of study related to the occupational field.